 2. Divide icing into separate bowls & color as desired.

-3. Dip cooled cookies into icing & add any decorations you want.
+3. While the cookies are still warm, dip the top of each cookie into icing & add any decorations you want.
 Put cookies on paper bags or wire racks until the icing sets up.

 Paula’s No Bake Cheesecake Recipe

 I’ve made this recipe and poured it into little mini phyllo (fillo) cups to take to parties.
 You can change it up by substituting the vanilla with other extracts and also caramelizing the sweetened condensed milk makes for a delicious caramel cheesecake.

 8 oz Cream Cheese 1/3 C Lemon Juice